ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

     - lots of useful FP types
 - catseffect: https://typelevel.org/cats-effect/docs/2.x/datatypes/io
-    - `IO` type and "non-effecting" types fs2 - streaming and concurrency
+    - `IO` type and "non-effecting" types fs2 - streaming and concurrency, build on cats-effects and cats

 ## AKKA
 - one of akka streams main goals is to implement backpressure